scynthiadunlop/WritingForDevelopersBook/links/README.md

 ### The "We Rewrote It in X" Pattern (Chapter 9)
 - [Why I Rewrote My Rust Keyboard Firmware in Zig: Consistency, Mastery, and Fun](https://kevinlynagh.com/rust-zig/) by Kevin Lynagh
 - [How Turborepo is Porting from Go to Rust](https://vercel.com/blog/how-turborepo-is-porting-from-go-to-rust) by Nicholas Yang and Anthony Shew (Vercel)
-- [Why Discord Is Switching From Go to Rust](https://discord.com/blog/why-discord-is-switching-from-go-to-rust) by Jesse Howarth (Discord)
+- [Why Discord Is Switching from Go to Rust](https://discord.com/blog/why-discord-is-switching-from-go-to-rust) by Jesse Howarth (Discord)
 - [From Zero to 10 Million Lines of Kotlin](https://engineering.fb.com/2022/10/24/android/android-java-kotlin-migration/) by Omer Strulovich (Meta)
 - [Why We at $FAMOUS_COMPANY Switched to $HYPED_TECHNOLOGY](https://saagarjha.com/blog/2020/05/10/why-we-at-famous-company-switched-to-hyped-technology) by Saagar Jha